 Production ending at Ohio GM plant this week

-March 4, 2019 by John Seewer The Associated Press
+By John Seewer The Associated Press

 March 4, 2019 – General Motors will end production this week at the first of five North American plants it wants to close by early next year as part of a company-wide restructuring.